campbe13/docker-ecq2020/js-mf/Makefile.md

 	docker images
 	docker ps
 ```
-# push your code to a registry, depends what is configured on your system
+### target to push your code to a registry, depends what is configured on your system
 ```
 publish:
 	@echo publish to  docker hub, interactive